 Returning to The Royal Opera, next up is Wagner’s Lohengrin.
 A production that is led by no less than conductor Andris Nelsons and features a cast including Grammy-winning American soprano Christine Goerke, Latvian soprano Kristine Opolais and much sought after Wagnerian tenor Klaus Florian Vogt, who has made Lohengrin his signature role.

-The final selection in this array of broadcasts from the U.K. (the title for which will be released in the coming weeks) will come to us from one of Britain’s finest summer festivals, Glyndebourne.
+Rounding out the BBC Opera schedule is Debussy’s lush and beautiful Pelléas et Mélisande, which comes to us from one of Britain’s finest summer festivals, Glyndebourne.
 Nestled in a country estate in East Sussex, Glyndebourne has long prided itself on the ethos of one of its founders, John Christie – “Not just the best we can do but the best that can be done anywhere”.
 Listeners will be given an opportunity, for the first time in the festival’s eighty-four year history, to hear a world-class performance, fresh from the Glyndebourne’s summer stage.

 This program is a part of the WFMT Radio Network Opera Series, a series designed to complement the Metropolitan Opera broadcasts to fill out the year with great Opera content.
 The series begins in May and lasts until November.